-The North America market offers diverse opportunities for Queensland companies.
+The North America market comprise the USA, Canada and Mexico, all of which are members of the group of 20 (G20).
+The region offers diverse opportunities for Queensland companies.

-North America is Queensland’s fifth largest merchandise trade partner and largest investor, and will be a key partner for companies looking to enter regional growth markets in Central and South America – in many ways, the gateway to the Americas.
+North America is a key Queensland export market and trade partner, as well as the state’s largest foreign investor, and will be a key partner for companies looking to enter regional growth markets in Central and South America.
+In many ways, North America is the gateway to the Americas.

 Its sophisticated capital markets and financial structures provide vital support mechanisms for innovative SMEs to expand into these growth markets.

-It will remain a powerful player in the global economy especially for the development of new technologies and the provision of investment capital.
+North America is currently the world’s largest regional economy.
+It will remain a powerful player in the global economy for the foreseeable future, especially for the development of new technologies and the provision of investment capital.

-The Australia-US Free Trade Agreement (AUSFTA) has been in place since 2005 and 97% of Australia’s non-agricultural exports (excluding textiles and clothing) are duty free and two-thirds of agricultural tariffs have been eliminated.
+The Australia-US Free Trade Agreement (AUSFTA) has been in place since 2005.
+This means that 97% of Australia’s non-agricultural exports (excluding textiles and clothing) are duty-free and two-thirds of agricultural tariffs have been eliminated.

-There are no restrictions on moving capital in or out of the US or the repatriation of profits.
-In 2003, a protocol amending the double taxation convention for Australia and the US entered into force followed by an agreement between the Australian and the US government to improve international tax compliance and to implement the Foreign Account Tax Compliance Act (FATCA) on 30 June 2014.
+There are no restrictions on moving capital in or out of the USA or on the repatriation of profits.
+In 2003, a protocol amending the double taxation convention for Australia and the US entered into force, followed by an agreement between the Australian and USA governments to improve international tax compliance and to implement the Foreign Account Tax Compliance Act (FATCA) on 30 June 2014.

-North America remains the largest market for funding and commercialising innovative technologies and already attracts many technology firms from Queensland and Australia.
+North America remains the largest market for funding and commercialising innovative technologies and already attracts many technology firms from Queensland and other parts of Australia.

 North America opportunities